OPS-E2E-PPE/VBA-Docs/api/PowerPoint.Legend.md

+> [!NOTE]
- **Note**  Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.
+> Although the following code applies to Microsoft Word, you can readily modify it to apply to PowerPoint.

 Use the **[Legend](PowerPoint.Chart.Legend.md)** property to return the **Legend** object.
 The following example sets the font style for the legend of the first chart in the active document to bold.